-Outbreak Detection & Investigation
+Outbreak Detection and Investigation

 Denver Public Health works behind the scenes every day to protect the health of Denver County residents by preventing the spread of infectious disease such as E. coli, hepatitis A, giardia, pertussis, and salmonella.